-Businesses are responding by spending more in customer service.
+Businesses are responding by spending more on customer service.
 In particular, 68% are increasing their investment in this department.
 Once the decision is made to spend more on the call center, the key question becomes, “What technologies will yield the most improvement in customer experience for the least cost”.
 Many vendors are competing to be the answer to that question, offering exciting new technologies like speech analytics, gamification, virtual queuing, intelligent assistants, social media monitoring, voice biometrics.
-Along with these are tried-and-true products like workforce management, IVR, outbound notification and knowledge base management.
+Along with these are tried-and-true products like workforce management, IVR, outbound notification and knowledgebase management.

 There are three main reasons why organizations should focus on improving the customer experience:

 According to Forrester, organizations that offer a better customer experience have more customers who say they are willing to buy from them again.
 However, if that experience is poor, 89% of consumers are likely to buy from the competition.

 Earlier this year, Salesforce Research surveyed around 2000 global customer service leaders.
 In their report, they state that a dominant factor shaping consumer behaviours and expectations is the experience they have on smartphones and connected devices.
 They state “companies are reaching a tipping point, recognizing that they need to transform how they engage with customers and deliver customer service… top customer service organizations are aggressively adopting technology to respond to customers’ expectation of a fast and personalized experience across all devices and channels.”